bestmomo/laravel5-example/README.md

 * `php artisan migrate --seed` to create and populate tables
 * Inform *config/mail.php* for email sends
 * `php artisan vendor:publish` to publish filemanager
+* `php artisan serve` to start the app on http://localhost:8000/

 ### Include ###